Esri/arcgis-runtime-samples-android/java/openstreetmap-layer/README.md

 # OpenStreetMap Layer
-Demonstrates how to add the OpenStreetMap layer to a map as a Basemap.
+Add the OpenStreetMap layer to a map as a Basemap.

 ![OpenStreetMap Layer App](openstreetmap-layer.png)